 FMS students and faculty work with the Cinema Studies Concentration in the Department of English and extra-curricular groups to provide screenings and events for the campus film community.

-For more information, please contact FMS Program Director:
+For more information, please contact Film and MS Program Director:

 Department of English